madman-bob/talks/Idris Type-Driven Data Science/talk.md

 <!--

-First of all, let's look at the library from an end-user's perspective.
+Let's look at the library from an end-user's perspective.

 - `students`

   - Show what tables look like

+  - Explain the type of the table

   - If you're familiar with Idris notation, you may notice we're using `SnocList` notation here.